You can translate the document:

 Querying Denodo

-The recommended way to connect to a database using Jupyter is through ODBC with the pyodbc library.
-Once you have a DSN created, we can use a standard pyodbc program to query Denodo.
+The recommended way to connect to a database using Jupyter is through the SQLAlchemy library.
+Once you have imported the library, we can use a standard SQLAlchemy program to query Denodo.
 For example:

 # pandas for table display